DiRaltvein/memory-corruption-examples/README.md

   - I know the line where vulnerability happens but because it happens at the end of a complex logic it is hard to reproduce the error.
 - 6\*
   - Function strided_copy was tested in isolation mainly because header files can not be directly analyzed by some static code analyzers
+- 7\*
+  - ikos analyzed main.cpp that references the header file with implementations (imageinfo.hpp) but only errors/warnings/notes from header file were recorded.
+    Other analyzers analyzed imageinfo.hpp file directly.
+    Also strange observation when infer analyzes hpp file directly it finds only 1 error but when analyzing main.cpp file 3 errors are found and 2 additional errors are completly valid.